 He built a border wall, like the Great Wall of China, to keep the Arabs out.
 After that success, in 337 AD, with the Roman emperor Constantine old and sick, Shapur broke the peace Narses had made and attacked the Roman Empire and Armenia.
 But he didn’t gain anything much.
 Seeing that the Romans and Sassanians were fighting, other people attacked both empires, and Shapur had to leave the west in order to fight the Huns and the Scythians in the east.

 Shapur II and religion

 Shapur II – a Zoroastrian – protected the Jews and, at first, the Christians.
 But as he prepared to fight the Romans, Shapur started to see Christians as possible spies for the Romans.
 So he started to persecute Christians and Manichaeans.

-After winning his battles in the east, Shapur turned again to the west.
-He started another war with the Romans in 359 AD, fighting first Constantius and then Julian and Jovian.
-This time he did win, pushing the Romans back out of Iraq and capturing a lot of money and a lot of Roman people and land.
+This time Shapur II did win, pushing the Romans back out of Iraq and capturing a lot of money and a lot of Roman people and land.
 The Sassanians got so rich that they stopped collecting taxes for several years!